jacquetc/skribisto/README.md

 ## Build it, test it

 ### Windows

-*Not supported yet*
+#### By hand, for development

+Install Qt 5.15.2 on Windows 10

+##### Building prerequisites

-Download the latest from GitHub, then you can use Qt Creator to open the top-most CMakeLists.txt at the root of the project.
-Build it against Qt 5.15 minimum to be sure.
+- Download the latest from GitHub, then you can use Qt Creator to open the superbuild at *cmake/Superbuild/CMakeLists.txt* in the project.

-Needed sources and libs :
+- Configure against Qt 5.15 MinGW minimum to be sure.
+- **Before** compiling it, set the build directory (in Projects tab) to *build_skribisto_Release* just outside the skribisto folder
+- add the CMake variable QT_VERSION_MAJOR and set its value to 5 or 6 depending of your Qt version, apply the change
+- Build it against
+- After successfully compiling it, close the Skribisto-Superbuild project

+##### Building

+- Open CMakeLists.txt_ at the root of the project
+- In Qt Creator, in Projects tab, in the build subsection, add the CMake variable SKR_DEV (bool) and set its value to "ON", apply the change
+- Compile it

+##### Running it

+- In Qt Creator, in Projects tab, in the run subsection, copy the value of environment variable *Path* in a text editor.
+- Add to the line the paths of the prerequisites dll.
+For example, I added to the original Path value :
+	;C:\Users\jacqu\Devel\build_skribisto_Release\3rdparty\zlib\bin;
+	C:\Users\jacqu\Devel\build_skribisto_Release\3rdparty\quazip\bin;
+	C:\Users\jacqu\Devel\build_skribisto_Release\3rdparty\hunspell\bin;
+	(make it only one line)
+- run skribisto

+##### automated building & packaging
+- install Inno Setup found at https://jrsoftware.org/isdl.php
+- unlock running Powershell scripts by running in admin Powershell :  *set-ExecutionPolicy RemoteSigned*
-- hunspell
+- Open PowerShell
-- zlib
+	- cd skribisto\package\windows\
-- quazip
+	- run .\packaging.ps1

 ### Linux